Attifyon/CurveSuite-doc/docs/curve_generation/curve_to_furcurves.md

 ## Tips & Use Cases

 * By default, the radii of the fur curves linearly tapers to zero.
-By using [Transfer Radius and Tilt](../curve_manipulation/transfer_radius_and_tilt.md), you can give mesh generated with this modifier more complicated or interesting shapes
+By using [**Transfer Radius and Tilt**](../curve_manipulation/transfer_radius_and_tilt.md), you can give mesh generated with this modifier more complicated or interesting shapes
-* The fur curves will inherit all UV maps, vertex colors and weight groups.
+* The fur curves will inherit all UV maps, vertex colors and weight groups of the singular surface point they're emitted from.
 However, these attributes will be converted to Blender's own proprietary attribute system, meaning they will need to be converted one-by-one if you wish to export meshes generated from them.
-More often than not, it may be a better idea to use the **Data Transfer** modifier
+More often than not, it may be a better idea to use the [**Data Transfer**](https://docs.blender.org/manual/en/latest/modeling/modifiers/modify/data_transfer.html) modifier to recover these data rather than to convert them one by one.